Shimazaki Masaki: Biography

 In 1864, after having assumed leadership of the station from his father, the Tengutō passed through Magome.
+A poem left by Kameyama Yoshiharu at this time later came into Masaki's possession.
 Though he wanted to travel to Kyoto to assist the other Hirata disciples in their agitation there, he stayed in Magome due to a sense of responsibility to his family and the people of the village.
 He remained in Magome throughout the Boshin War, and on more than one occasion arranged lodging for the revolutionary Imperial Army.

 In 1874, having retired and passed financial authority to his eldest son, he travelled to Tokyo and secured employment within the Historiography Division (考証課) of the Department of Religion (教部省), the temporary successor to the older Department of Divinities.
 However, he soon left disillusioned with his coworkers flippant attitude toward and lack of dedication to Shinto.
-That same year, he inscribed a poem on a folding hand fan in which he expressed his fear that Japan's national identity would be either forgotten or discarded by a population enamored of things Western:
+That same year, he inscribed a poem on a folding hand fan in which he expressed his fear that Japan's cultural values and national identity would be either forgotten or discarded by a cosmopolitan population with an uncritical admiration for Western culture:

 At the time of a public cavalcade by the Emperor Meiji, Masaki threw the fan into what he believed to be the carriage of the emperor's outriders in the hope that the message would come to the emperor's attention.
 He was arrested immediately charged with the crime of impiety, but was not penalized beyond a minor fine due to the court's assessment of the motivations for his act.
 He later became aware that the fan had in fact landed in the carriage of the emperor himself.